AndrewWalker/clast/README.rst

 - Clast does not support all versions of Clang - focus is on the stable and development branches of the Clang compiler (currently 3.8 and 3.9).
+- Clast installs are quite slow and memory intensive, ensure that you have at least 2Gb or RAM free, compile times are on the order of 30 seconds.
+- Clast has not been tested on Windows - it's likely that small changes would allow it to function on that platform.
-- Clast will not compile if you do not have the development headers for
+- Clast will not compile if you do not have the development headers for Clang and LLVM installed.
+- Out of the box, Clast will fail to link if LLVM has not been configured to generate a shared library.
+Future work may include overcoming this issue.
 - Clast is known to not work correctly if Clang and LLVM have been compiled with the `-fno-rtti` option.
-Some of the official downloads from `llvm.org` have this issue.
+This means that (at least some) of the Ubuntu binaries from `llvm.org` cannot be used with Clast.
+- Clast disables C++14 support - future work will involve updating the test platform to systems that ship with C++14 compilers and standard libraries by default.
+This will have some impact on the sizes of binaries produced.
+- Building pybind11 wrappers can be quite slow in release mode, for that reason Clast builds bindings with optimisations disabled - this is considered an acceptable tradeoff as most Clast code should be easy to translate to equivalent C++ constructs if performance does become and issue.
 - It is strongly recommended that you use an up-to-date version of Python (2.7.11)